crellee/economic-logger-test/README.md

 ## Development

-Server - restore the nuget packages, run the solution in visual studio.
-You can download Visual Studio Community for free.
+Server - `dotnet restore` - to restore nuget packages, `dotnet build` - to build the solution, `cd Timelogger.Api && dotnet run` - starts a server on http://localhost:3001.
+You can download Visual Studio Code.
+The project was tested on MacOS High Sierra and Windows 10.

 The server solution contains an an API only with a basic Entity Framework in memory context that acts as a database.